What is maximalism?

 When it comes to maximalism, furniture can be fun.

-Try to steer away from ‘I’ve just moved out of home and using whatever furniture I found at a garage sale’ and move towards ‘I’ve artfully selected each piece of furniture to tell a story.’
+Try to steer away from ‘I’ve just moved out of home and using whatever furniture I found at a garage sale’ and move towards ‘I’ve artfully selected each and every piece of furniture to tell a story.’

 If you can avoid it, none of your furniture should match.
 So, if you have a matching couch set, break it up and add a funky reading chair and a sinful ottoman in an eye catching shade.